cmeraki/indri/README.md

 size can be one of 30m or 125m

 ```
-python -m tts.infer --size 30m --text 'mary had a little lamb <comma> and she was white as snow'
+python -m tts.infer --size 125m --text 'mary had a little lamb <comma> and she was white as snow'
 ```

+### Samples
+Since we don't have speaker profiles, every generation without past context, produces a different voice profiles.

+Here are a few samples generated from 125m: